aliees/ScenarixAssignment/OPTIMIZATION_CHANGES.md

 *   **Issue:** The "Contact Sales" buttons on the pricing page were leading to a 404 error page.
 *   **Fix:**
     *   Created a new contact page at `app/contact/page.tsx`.

+## 7. New Features

+*   **Navbar background on scroll:** Added a feature to the navigation bar that gives it a background color when the user scrolls down the page.
+This improves the user experience by making the navigation bar more visible against the page content.
+The text color also changes to white when the page is not scrolled.